 We receive hundreds of reports about suspected planning breaches each year.
-This has increased significantly during the COVID-19 lockdown period.

 Following investigation, most activities reported to us are found not to require planning permission, to be very minor or trivial in nature, or be related to matters outside of planning legislation.

 Therefore, you should read the information on this page carefully before reporting a suspected breach of planning control.

 - Failing to meet any conditions or limitation attached to planning permission

 - Work to a listed building without consent

 - Work to protected trees without consent